SSWConsulting/SSW.Rules.Content/rules/do-you-secure-your-web-services-using-wcf-over-wse3-and-ssl/rule.md

     3. Kerbose Token
     4. X.509 Certificate Token

-    It is recommended to implement UserName Token using the standard login screen that prompts for a Username and a Password, which then gets passed into the SOAP header (at message level) for authorization.
+    It is recommended to implement UserName Token using the standard log in screen that prompts for a Username and a Password, which then gets passed into the SOAP header (at message level) for authorization.

     This requires SSL which provides a secure tunnel from client to server.